veranovus/alien-architect/README.md

 - `v0.2.7`: Implemented `AppState` and scene transitions.
 - `v0.2.7`: Added `Splash` scene.
 - `v0.2.7`: Small bug fixes, and quality improvements.
+- `v0.2.8`: Implemented `GameUI`.
+- `v0.2.8`: `SpawnWarningEvent` is now send also when player tries to place an object to invalid tile.

 # Update